 Pennsylvania law requires the patient to prove that the medical provider’s conduct fell below a standard of care, applicable to that specialty.
 A family doctor will be held to a family doctor’s standard of care, while an emergency room physician will be held to an ER doctor’s standard of care.
-Using the two examples from above, we’ll examine the extent of the harm.
+Using the two examples from above, we’ll now examine the applicable standard of care.

 Example 1: Family Doctor Held to Standard of Care Applicable to Family Doctors